raspberrypilearning/flatgame/en/step_9.md

 ```
 --- /task ---

-### Add more thing sprite
+### Add more artwork sprite
+Flatgames are great when they are full of art!

 --- task ---
-Duplicate the thing sprite and name it thing 2
+Duplicate the thing sprite and name it artwork 2
 --- /task ---

 --- task ---
-Upload a new costume and edit it in the same way as they thing 1.
+Upload a new costume and edit it in the same way as the artwork you made earlier.

-You won't need to add more code - as this will be the same for all things

-Hoe many things do you have in your flatgame?
+You can think about where you want to place the new artwork sprites - are they all in a line, or spread out?
 --- /task ---

 ### Change layer of things
+It can be fun for the main spite to walk under and over the artwork, change some of the layers to do this.

 --- task ---
-It can be fun for the main spite to walk under and over the things.

-In the thing sprite add the layer order block under the green flag event.
+In the artwork sprite add the layer order block under the green flag event.

 ```blocks3
 +go to [front v] layer
 ```
 --- /task ---

-### Animate the things
+### Animate the artwork
+You could animate some of the artwork to add movement to the flatgame.

 --- task ---
-You could animate some of the things to add movement to the flatgame

-Duplicate the thing 1 costume.
+Ddecide on which artwork you want to animate.

+Select the chosen artwork sprite and duplicate the costume.

 Move the new costume very slightly, this will be the next sequance in the animation

+SCREEN RECORD
 --- /task ---

 --- task ---
-Add the follow code to a new flag event
+Make a new green flag event and add this code:

 ```blocks3
 +when flag clicked